Should I get orthodontic treatment with Dr. Scramstad to close the gaps in my teeth? We hear that question quite a lot from our patients.

 CAUSES OF SPACED TEETH

-Knowing the cause of the space in your teeth is vitally important because the cause and the severity will determine which treatment you should choose.
+Knowing the cause of the space in your teeth is vitally important because the cause and the severity will determine which treatment you should choose for closing the gap in your teeth.

 One of the more common causes is an oversized labial frenum.
 The labial frenum is the tissue that runs from the centre of your upper lip to the gums.
 In some cases, it grows too large and extends between the two front teeth, which stops them from closing together naturally.